 For the rest of her childhood until her adult years, Charlotte will have follow-up appointments with Dr. Bowman, Director of Lurie Children’s Multidisciplinary Spina Bifida Center.

-At 22 months though, “Charlotte is absolutely thriving,” said Lindsay.
-“She is walking completely independently, isn’t shunted, and is meeting or exceeding her age in both physical and mental abilities.
+At 22 months "she is walking completely independently, isn’t shunted, and is meeting or exceeding her age in both physical and mental abilities.
 We know she would not be where she is today if it weren’t for all of the wonderful care we received through the fetal health center,” said Lindsay.

 “I’m so proud of Charlotte’s progress.
 The family has taken the entire process one step at a time,” Dr. Shaaban said.
 “Paul, Lindsay, and Charlotte deserve a lifetime of happiness and so much more.”